Pawantech-App/DDCO_Mini_Project/README.md

 # DDCO_Mini_Project
-DESIGN AND IMPLEMENTATION OF A RING AND JOHNSON COUNTER WITH CONTROL LOGIC
+DESIGN AND IMPLEMENTATION OF A RING AND JOHNSON COUNTER WITH CONTROL LOGIC</br>

-ABSTRACT OF THE PROJECT
+ABSTRACT OF THE PROJECT</br>

 INTRODUCTION</br>